Ishanya-Jha/NETWORKWALKS-ISHANYA-JHA-B083-WK2-PM1-PM5-CYBERSECURITY-PENETRATION-TESTING-REPORT/README.md

 - Zenmap / Nmap
 - Security documentation and evidence collection

-All activities were performed within the assigned educational and authorized scope.
+All activities were performed within the assigned educational scope.

 ---